 Take a virtual tour of three different egg farms.
 Learn why each farmer chose their career, how their farm manages their ecological footprint and how they conserve natural resources all while raising the laying hens that produce eggs for our food supply.

 The Living Science Career Cards feature 32 science careers associated with our nation's food, agricultural, and natural resource system.
 This is a great resource to help your students better understand the exciting and diverse array of employment opportunities for scientists working to generate new knowledge and to advance technology.
-These cards are available for free download.

 Food scientists have a career in developing foods that are appealing to the eye and taste bud as well as being nutritious.
 Use this research article about fruit and vegetable wraps to highlight what a career in food science would entail.